Variational Image Feature Extraction for the Event Horizon Telescope: Summary and Conclusions

 We present \VIDA, a new image feature extraction technique appropriate for use by the EHT. \VIDA adopts a forward modeling approach to extract quantitative image properties by approximating the image with a parameterized family of functions that encode the desired image properties.

 A key feature of \VIDA is its flexibility.
-Multiple image components have already been implemented, from which composite models of signification complexity can be constructed.
-These include ring-like filters of particular relevance to EHT images, Gaussians, and constants.
+Multiple image components have already been implemented, from which composite models of significant complexity can be constructed.
+These include ring-like templates of particular relevance to EHT images, Gaussians, and constants.

 The ability of \VIDA has been demonstrated for several sources, each with over a thousand reconstructions.
 These include image reconstructions from simulated data produced from double Gaussians, slashed rings, and GRMHD simulations.
 In all cases, key quantitative features were accurately recovered where they appeared in the underlying image reconstructions.
-These include separations, orientations, ring diameters, widths, brightness profiles, and multiple measures of asymmetry.
+These include separations, orientations, ring diameters, widths, brightness profiles, and multiple measures of ellipticity.
 Application of these to the EHT observations of \m87 will be explored in future work.

 The applicability of \VIDA extends beyond EHT observations of \m87.
-The ability to create composite models with multiple components is naturally relevant to VLBI reconstruction of AGN, such as 3C 279, that is composed of multiple compact features \citep[e.g.,][]{3c279EHT}.
+The ability to create composite models with multiple components is naturally relevant to VLBI reconstruction of AGN, such as 3C~279, that is composed of multiple compact features \citep[e.g.,][]{3c279EHT}.

 It should be noted that image feature extraction methods, like \VIDA, are generally most useful when strong priors may be placed on the image structure itself.
 That is, \VIDA is primarily a method for quantifying what is already qualitatively apparent.
-Poorly chosen models can lead to significant parameters biases, as seen in \autoref{ssec:dbl}, where an extra Gaussian blob was required to achieve acceptable results.
+Poorly chosen models can lead to significant parameter biases, as seen in \autoref{ssec:dbl}, where an extra Gaussian blob was required to achieve acceptable results.
 However, because \VIDA is an image characterization tool, not an imaging tool in and of itself, this presents only a very modest limitation on its utility.

-\software{BlackBoxOptim.jl, \texttt{eht-imaging}, \texttt{GR} \citep{gr}, Julia \citep{julia}, matplotlib 3.3 \citep{matplotlib}, Pandas \citep{pandas}, Python 3.8.3 \citep{python3}, Scipy \citep{SciPy}, ThemisPy, VIDA.jl}
+\software{BlackBoxOptim.jl, \texttt{eht-imaging}, \texttt{GR} \citep{gr}, Julia \citep{julia}, matplotlib 3.3 \citep{matplotlib}, Pandas \citep{pandas, reback2020pandas}, Python 3.8.3 \citep{python3}, Scipy \citep{SciPy}, ThemisPy, VIDA.jl}